 The Queen’s and Lord Treasurer’s Remembrancer is the Crown’s representative in Scotland who deals with ownerless property.

 The Office of Queen’s and Lord Treasurer’s Remembrancer (QLTR) is held by the Crown Agent.
-The QLTR is supported by the QLTR office which consists of 2 Solicitors and 3 Administrative staff.
+The current QLTR is David Harvie.
+The QLTR is supported by the QLTR office which consists of 2 Solicitors and 2 Administrative staff.

 The post of QLTR was created in 1837 by the amalgamation of two existing posts created in 1707 - the King's/Queen's Remembrancer and the Lord Treasurer's Remembrancer.